 If your business has many clients or customers located in a different city or state, let them call you by dialing a local phone number in their own area code.
-Virtual phone numbers will help you establish a presence in areas where you’re not physically located while also reducing the cost of your incoming calls.
-Just purchase the phone number from your provider (OnSIP has a pool of phone numbers available to customers for immediate activation) and set the destination to ring phones in your office— even if your office is not in the area serviced by the number’s area code!
+Virtual numbers will help you establish a presence in areas where you’re not physically located while also reducing the cost of your incoming calls.
+Just purchase the phone number from your provider (OnSIP has a pool of phone numbers available to customers for immediate activation) and assign it to ring phones in your office— even if your office isn't in the geographic area serviced by the number’s area code!

 Measure the Performance of Sales, Marketing, or Advertising Campaigns

 When running sales or advertising campaigns, it’s imperative that you measure the overall health and success of the efforts.
 Rather than funneling all calls through your main business line, assign a unique virtual phone number to each campaign that you are running.
-That way, you’ll know when a caller is coming in from a specific campaign just by the number that was dialed.
-And when the campaign is over, download and review your business’s past call reports to see how many calls came in to the specific virtual number—it can be one of the data points that will help you evaluate how successful your efforts were.
+That way, you’ll know which campaign moved someone to call just by the number that was dialed.
+And when the campaign is over, download and review your business’s past call detail records to see how many calls came into those dedicated virtual numbers—it can be one of the data points that help you evaluate how successful your efforts were.

 Enable Remote Working and Geographic Flexibility

 MightyCall bills itself as a virtual phone system that levels the playing field between corporations and small businesses.
 Their Business plan requires a minimum of three users.
 Each user gets two virtual business phone numbers, including local, toll-free, and vanity options.
 A perk of MightyCall is that users don't have to purchase new hardware to use the service.
 A free softphone app for desktop and mobile is included, and the service also works with landline and home phone devices.

-MightyCall has more phone system functionality than Google Voice, including auto attendants, employee extensions, and custom greetings.
-However, the service is not as robust as full business phone systems, lacking third-party integrations, video calls, and other leading UC features.
-There's also a limit to the number of virtual phone numbers you can assign to each phone system, unless you move up to their Enterprise plan.
+MightyCall has more phone system functionality than Google Voice’s Starter plan.
+You get auto attendants, employee extensions, caller ID, call recording and call queues.
+However, the service is not as robust as full business phone systems, lacking video calls and other leading UC features.
+There's also a limit to the number of virtual telephone numbers you can assign to each phone system, unless you move up to their Enterprise plan.

-MightyCall can function as a step up from Google Voice for users who want the minimum of a phone system package, as well as access to multiple virtual phone numbers, including vanity and toll-free numbers.
+MightyCall can function as a step up from Google Voice for small businesses who want a phone system package with unlimited texting, as well as access to multiple virtual numbers, including vanity and toll-free numbers.

 OnSIP has no limits for the number of virtual numbers you can create.
-Besides virtual phone number support, the platform is already primed for remote working, with high-quality service and geographic flexibility, including softphones and webphones that allow you to work from anywhere.
+Besides virtual phone number support, the platform is already primed for remote working, with video conferencing and high-quality service and geographic flexibility, including softphones and webphones that allow you to work from anywhere.
 OnSIP does not currently have SMS support, so those looking for a text-based forwarding service may have to look elsewhere.
-The service is a good choice for users who want a full SMB phone system with the ability to customize either now or down the road, as their business grows.
+The service is a good choice for those who want a full SMB phone system with the ability to customize either now or down the road, as their business grows.

-8x8 virtual phone numbers are available in more than 50 different countries, including the US and Canada.
+8x8 virtual numbers are available in more than 55 countries, including the U.S. and Canada.
 This allows for international callers to significantly reduce their long-distance phone bills.
 The calls can be forwarded to IP phones, computers, and mobile devices.

 If you have a significant presence in other countries, this option might be a good fit.
-However, 8x8 is a full business phone system solution for SMBs and enterprises.
-If you're a small business that just wants a business phone number, but not a lot of robust features, you might be better served by MightyCall or Google Voice.
+Keep in mind, 8x8 is a full business phone system solution for SMBs and enterprises.
+If you're a small business that wants a business phone number, but not a lot of robust features, you might be better served by Google Voice.